Dust diffusion in SPH simulations of an isolated galaxy: Comparison with Observations --- Extinction curves

 At late times, the extinction curves in the dense ISM flatten in the runs with diffusion, becoming comparable to the observed extinction curve in the Milky Way.
 This trend agrees with the findings of \citet{2021MNRAS.507..548L}, who find that the extinction curves tend to flatten at high metallicity.
 In the \NoDiff\ run, the extinction curve becomes slightly steeper instead, becoming slightly more comparable to the Milky Way extinction curve.
 The late time dense extinction curves in the \WeakDiff\ and \Diff\ runs are in best agreement with the observations around the peak and at short wavelengths, but the extinction curves in the \StrongDiff\ and \HiRes\ runs are in better agreement at long wavelengths and around $\lambda^{-1} \sim 6\, \micron^{-1}$.
 The median extinction curve in the \NoDiff\ run has too-low extinction at short wavelengths and too-high extinction at long wavelengths to explain the observations.
 This is consistent with previous results \citep[e.g.][]{2020MNRAS.491.3844A}.
+In the \HiRes\ run the extinction curve in the dense ISM hardly changes from intermediate to late times.
+While this might suggest that timescales are not converged, it needs to be stressed that the way in which the feedback model had to be adjusted in order to allow for convergence in the star formation history, might have affected the dynamics of the system in a non-trivial way, which makes it difficult to make precise statements about convergence.
+A detailed evaluation of the resolution dependence of the used feedback prescription is out of the scope of this work.
 In the diffuse ISM, the extinction curves steepen even more compared to intermediate times.
 In the \NoDiff\ run, the extinction curve exhibits large diversity, ranging from flat extinction curves to extremely steep ones.
 The median relation is comparable to the observed Milky Way extinction curve.
 In the runs with diffusion, the extinction curve in the diffuse ISM is extremely steep and there is only little variation among the different runs, indicating that even very weak diffusion might lead to the same result.
-The steepness is due to the overproduction of small grains compared with the MRN slope as shown in Figure \ref{fig:GSDdiffuse}.
+The steepness is due to the overproduction of small grains compared with the MRN slope as shown in the right panels of Figure \ref{fig:GSD}.